AyushiButani/recommendation-system/README.md

   - Deployed it via a REST API built in Flask.
 - 🔁 **Frontend Integration**: Worked with the team to link the ML backend to a React UI for real-time crop predictions.

-> This project strengthened my skills in **machine learning, model deployment, Flask APIs, and full-stack integration** — all of which are highly relevant for data science internships.
+-This project strengthened my skills in **machine learning, model deployment, Flask APIs, and full-stack integration** — all of which are highly relevant for data science internships.

 ## 🛠️ Tech Stack